Pizpit/react-travel-log/README.md

 ### Built with

+- React
-This project was bootstrapped with .
+- This project was bootstrapped with create-react-app.
 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox